 (Read more about the benefits of focusing on one production style by checking out Digital DJ Tips article, “Your Questions: Should I Focus On One Music Genre Only?” by Joey Santos.
 Though it’s a DJ article, the concepts are what we are after.)

 If you want to progress as a producer, then you are going to have to focus on one particular style of production.
-If you try to produce multiple styles at production at once, you are never going to reach your potential as a producer.
+If you try to produce multiple styles of production at once, you are never going to reach your potential as a producer.
 Yes, I think that every producer should produce multiple styles and genres of music to become a well rounded producer, but do this over time.
 You should move onto a new genre or style of production only after you have become skilled at producing music in another particular style or genre.
-I hope this short post gave you new producers some guidance to help you exceed and go to the next level of production.
+I hope this short post gave you new producers some guidance to help you succeed.